vinhta1/Obsidian-Repository/Eberron/To Be Named/Session 03/Scene 4 - The Offering.md

 ![[Pasted image 20231128143015.png]]

-To set the stage, roll a d6 twice and
+To set the stage, roll a d6 twice and consult the table below.
 |d6|Stage Conditions|
 |---|---|
 |1|**Dim Lighting.** Many of the everbright lanterns in the Silvermist are missing or failed.
 There are large stretches of dim illumination.|